SuperBladesman/MaplePy/README.md

 If you use MaplePy in your research, please cite:

-> P. Gross, N. Reeves-McLaren, "Database-Scale Validation of Hoppe's MAPLE Additivity Theorem for Perovskite and Pyrochlore Oxides", *Angew.
-Chem.
-Int.
-Ed.*, 2026 (submitted).
+> P. Gross, N. Reeves-McLaren, "Database-Scale Validation of Hoppe's MAPLE Additivity Theorem for Perovskite and Pyrochlore Oxides", (in press)

 ## Acknowledgements

-MaplePy was developed with LLM-assisted coding (Claude, Anthropic; Opus 4) for data processing.
+MaplePy was developed with LLM-assisted coding (Claude, Anthropic; Opus 4.6) for data processing.
 All scientific interpretation and validation was performed by the authors.

 ## Licence